MicrosoftDocs/customer-insights/ci-docs/audience-insights/map-entities.md

    :::image type="content" source="media/m3_select_entities.png" alt-text="Screenshot of selected entities and attributes.":::

-   In this example, we're adding the **eCommerceContacts** and **loyCustomers** entities.
+   In this example, we're adding the **Contacts** and **CustomerLoyalty** entities.
 By choosing these entities, you can derive insights on which of the online business customers are loyalty program members.

 1. Select **Apply** to confirm your selections.
 The selected entities and attributes display.